katzlabbrandeis/katzlabbrandeis.github.io/blech_clust/blogs/blech_clust_125.md

 ## Introduction

-A significant enhancement has been made to the [blech_clust](https://github.com/katzlabbrandeis/blech_clust) repository with the creation of a new directory for quality control scripts.
-This update, made on December 4th, 2023, allows for a more organized and efficient approach to handling quality control processes in the project.
-These include checking unit similarity, detecting bridging through correlations between raw voltages, and monitoring drift in selected unit activity.
+The [blech_clust](https://github.com/katzlabbrandeis/blech_clust) repository just got a major upgrade with the addition of a dedicated directory for quality control scripts.
+This change, implemented on December 4th, 2023, brings much-needed organization to our QC processes.
+Now we can more efficiently handle critical tasks like checking unit similarity, spotting bridged channels through voltage correlations, and tracking unit activity drift over time.

 ## Key Technical Aspects of The Changes